 lists

-A list is an object that can hold other objects
+A list is a container object that can hold any objects

 • they are represented with []